argilla-io/argilla-sdk-chatbot/README.md

 The blog is at `argilla-chatbot.md` file.
 If you think you can add/modify anything, please open a PR and add your name in the *authors*.
 You can take a look on how the blog works [here](https://github.com/huggingface/blog?tab=readme-ov-file#the-hugging-face-blog-repository-).

+## TODO

+- [ ] *The dataset should be rebuilt with an updated version of the docs?: [updated docs](https://github.com/argilla-io/argilla/tree/develop/argilla)*

+- [ ] Create an argilla instance to store the responses from the chatbot so we can review them later.

 ## Contents

 ### `docs_dataset.py`